XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 - If the first length byte has a value of 192 or less, then that's the only length byte and it contains the exact length of the field contents in bytes.
 - If the first length byte has a value of 193 to 240, then there are two length bytes.
 - If the first length byte has a value of 241 to 254, then there are three length bytes.

+## Canonical Field Order

+All fields in a transaction are sorted in a specific order based first on the field's type (specifically, a numeric "type code" assigned to each type), then on the field itself (a "field code").
+(Think of it as sorting by family name, then given name, where the family name is the field's type and the given name is the field itself.)

+### Type Codes

+Each field type has an arbitrary type code, with lower codes sorting first.
+These codes are defined in [`SField.h`](https://github.com/ripple/rippled/blob/master/src/ripple/protocol/SField.h#L57-L74).

+For example, [UInt32 has type code 2](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/SField.h#L59), so all UInt32 fields come before all [Amount fields, which have type code 6](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/SField.h#L63).

+The [definitions file](#definitions-file) lists the type codes for each type in the `TYPES` map.

+### Field Codes

+Each field has a field code, which is used to sort fields that have the same type as one another, with lower codes sorting first.
+These fields are defined in [`SField.cpp`](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L72-L266).

+For example, the `Account` field of a [Payment transaction][] [has sort code 1](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L219), so it comes before the `Destination` field which [has sort code 3](https://github.com/ripple/rippled/blob/72e6005f562a8f0818bc94803d222ac9345e1e40/src/ripple/protocol/impl/SField.cpp#L221).

+Field codes are reused for fields of different field types, but fields of the same type never have the same field code.
+When you combine the type code with the field code, you get the field's unique [Field ID](#field-ids).

 ## Type List